-Working Bees
+Working Bees & Projects

 Depending upon the season, working bees may involve seed collection, searching for plants, planting, installing and maintaining plant guards, weeding or brush cutting.

-If you are planning on coming along, if possible, could you email president@fggw.org so we can plan for numbers.
-Morning tea will be provided.
+If you are able to attend, if possible, please email [email protected] so we can plan for numbers.

-Please bring hats, sunscreen and protective clothing.
+Please bring hats, sunscreen and protective clothing/gloves.

 Projects